DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Also, Macron-Below on the Macron key, more special digits and several other new mappings.
 Reworked turnstiles on the Science DK.
 	- Added `FRST/WP` arrow symbols to the Macron DK. `FRST` is an arrow cross, `WP` left-right and up-down arrows.
 Single on unshifted, double on shifted and AltGr.
 		- These arrow symbol mappings are geometrically mapped in a Colemak-centric way.
 For another layout, revision is desirable.
-* EPKL v1.4.1: SwiSh & FliCK modifiers.
+* EPKL v1.4.1: Timerless EPKL!
 State-2-VK mapping types.
+SwiSh & FliCK modifiers.
 OS DeadKey auto-detection.
+	- Timerless EPKL!
+All the processKey and runKey functions and timers were replaced by simply calling keyPressed() and sending KeyUp directly.
+		- This could remove the last bit of sluggishness and possibly allow EPKL to work with more games and the like.
+It could be pretty huge!
+		- Critical priority was given to some functions to improve timing for OSMs etc.
+	- You can hybridize a state-mapped layout type into state/VK by appending "2VK" to its layType.
+Example: For eD-type layouts, `layType = eD2VK`.
+		- This only affects the BaseLayout, so any mappings in layout.ini will work as before.
+It allows, e.g., locale VK/State hybrids from existing state maps.
+		- In the Layout Settings GUI, you can only choose `eD2VK` whenever there is an `eD` option.
+For any other state-map types, edit the layout setting manually.
 	- Two new modifiers: SwiSh and FliCK!
 SwiSh ("Swiss Shift") corresponds to the Windows SGCaps modifier, and FliCK ("Flip Cap Key") is custom.
 		- To get a SwiSh modifier for instance, just map a key like you would for any modifier, to `Swish Modifier`.
 		- The SwiSh & FliCK modifiers are virtual, not physical like Shift/Ctrl/Alt/Win.
 They add 8 and 16 to the ShiftState, respectively.
 		- For ShiftStates in layout files, use hex values.
 Corresponding to the standard `0:1:6:7` plus SwiSh, are `8:9:e:f` – `a` is the Ctrl+SwiSh state.
 		- SwiSh/FliCK modifiers can be made Sticky (one-shot) via the stickyMods setting, like other modifiers.
 		- SwiSh and FliCK were kindly sponsored by Antoine Olivier (Rastast at the Colemak Discord, IKLProject on GitHub)!
 Thanks a lot – sorry about the delay!
-	- You can hybridize a state-mapped layout type into state/VK by appending "2VK" to its layType.
-Example: For eD-type layouts, `layType = eD2VK`.
-		- This only affects the BaseLayout, so any mappings in layout.ini will work as before.
-It allows, e.g., locale VK/State hybrid variants.
-		- In the Layout Settings GUI, you can only choose `eD2VK` whenever there is an `eD` option.
-For any other state-map types, edit manually afterwards.
 	- The new OS DeadKey detection routine `getWinLayDKs()` uses a ToAscii DLL call; it returns -1 if the specified key/state is a Windows Layout DK.
 		- It runs on init/refresh.
 It returns a dictionary of `{ SC:DK-ShiftStates }`, like `{ "SC003" : "6:7", } (if SC003 has DKs on states 6 and 7).
 		- The old `Detect Dead Keys...` menu option was hidden and demoted to utility/debug routine #7.